 Baseball Cap

 These models are trendy because they're cheap, available everywhere, and stylish.
 The drawback to ball caps is that they do not provide excellent coverage.
-Your ears, your neck, and the sides of your face will always be exposed to the sun.
+Your ears, neck, and the sides of your face will always be exposed to the sun.
 But if a ball cap is all you're willing to wear, it's better than nothing.
 We've had good luck pairing ball caps with sun hoodies for extra protection when necessary.
-The only ball cap we tested was the Sun Runner Cap, which comes with a detachable neck cape for extra protection.
+The only ball cap we tested was the Outdoor Research Sun Runner Cap, which comes with a detachable neck cape for extra protection.

 Sun Hoodies